Project Information

 • U.S. Army Corps of Engineers (USACE)

-Construction for the Phase 1 is currently estimated to begin in 2028 through late 2029.
+Construction for Phase 1 is currently estimated to begin in 2028-2029.

 The Progressive Design Build contract was terminated per direction from Town Council in August 2025.
-The design of the collection system will continue under a design-bid-build approach that is appropriate for the smaller project scope to encourage competitive construction bids.
+The design of the collection system and WWTF will continue under a design-bid-build approach that is appropriate for the smaller project scope to encourage competitive construction bids.

 WWTF ENVIRONMENTAL SURVEYS